 “It’s a shockingly good year for us,” Belcher said.
 “We had 17 bills last year and the only two that passed.
-Really this year if we get three of these four, these are huge not just structural wins, but symbolic wins that say ‘Let’s have these big conversations.’
+Really this year if we get three of these four, these are huge, not just structural wins, but symbolic wins that say ‘Let’s have these big conversations.’
 It’s new, it’s different, it’s scary.
-We’re passed that as a state and that’s exciting.”
+We’re past that as a state and that’s exciting.”

 Telemedicine in Texas is open for business

 Despite the current regulatory state of affairs, all four of the top direct-to-consumer telemedicine companies have some existing presence in Texas they’re building on.
 Teladoc and MDLive have been operating phone-only services, per their interpretation of the existing rule.
 American Well has been in Texas via its relationships with hospitals, which can currently use telemedicine for follow-up visits with no legal issues.
 The prescribing rule also has a longstanding mental health exception, so Doctor on Demand has been offering telemental health services in the state.

 But following the passage of the bill into law, all four companies will be able to operate video visits not just in Texas, but all across the country.

 “Obviously we are the last state to completely authorize video direct-to-consumer telemedicine.
 That’s a big deal for the companies because they can now have a 50-state strategy,” Belcher said.